 The powerhouse of the cell, mitochondria, has its own compact genome, distinct from the nuclear genome.
-Normally, the concentration of mitochondrial DNA in sperm is very low and often the paternal mtDNA is obliterated early in the fertilization process.
+Normally, the concentration of mitochondrial DNA in sperm is very low, and often the paternal mtDNA is obliterated early in the fertilization process.
 Usually, humans inherit mitochondrial DNA from their mother only, which is also the case for most multicellular organisms.
 However, one of the recent studies published in PNAS has shown evidence to support the biparental inheritance of mitochondrial DNA, which means mtDNA can come from father too.
-Through advanced gene-sequencing techniques, the researchers identified a total of 17 individuals from three unrelated families with a high level of mtDNA heteroplasmy ranging from 24 to 76%, that is biparental mtDNA transmission is seen in those individuals.
-The research signifies that elucidating the molecular mechanism to this exceptional mode of inheritance could provide new insights not only on the transmission of mtDNA but also to develop new approaches for the therapeutic treatment of pathogenic mtDNA transmission.
+Through advanced gene-sequencing techniques, the researchers identified a total of 17 individuals from three unrelated families with a high level of mtDNA heteroplasmy ranging from 24 to 76%, which is biparental mtDNA transmission is seen in those individuals.
+The research signifies that elucidating the molecular mechanism to this exceptional mode of inheritance could provide new insights not only on the transmission of mtDNA but also to develop new approaches for the treatment of pathogenic mtDNA transmission.

 2. Smoking Pot Can Alter Genetic Profile of Sperm

 New research conducted at the Duke University Health System suggests how marijuana could affect the genetic makeup of sperms of males in their reproductive years.
-Marijuana has tetrahydrocannabinol (THC) as one of its active ingredients and it is the principal psychoactive constituent of cannabis.
+Marijuana has tetrahydrocannabinol (THC) as one of its active ingredients, and it is the principal psychoactive constituent of cannabis.
 Experiments in rats and a study with 24 men concluded that THC targets genes in two major cellular pathways and alters DNA methylation, a process vital to normal development.
-The research shows that THC also affects epigenetics, triggering structural and regulatory changes in the DNA of users’ sperm and it is highly anticipated that the changes could even affect the offsprings of cannabis smokers.
+The research shows that THC also affects epigenetics, triggering structural and regulatory changes in the DNA of users’ sperm, and it is highly anticipated that the changes could even affect the offsprings of cannabis smokers.